 A job change has necessitated commuting.
-Thus, I will be trecking south to Long Island on Monday mornings and back North to the Berkshires on Friday night.
+Thus, I will be treking south to Long Island on Monday mornings and back North to the Berkshires on Friday night.
 A part of the entertainment while in traffic for is ham radio.
 Go-Box #2 is designed to be added to the pax seat and by adding one mag-mount provide DMR Roaming capabilities on both UHF and VHF.
 This is something the daily radio CS800D cannot provide.

 Under “Project Events” -> “the Go-Box” you can see a description of the Go-Boxes.

 Additionally, there may be a tweet for updates.

-Live Aprs will also be available at: Mobile APRS N1ATP-1
+Live Aprs will also be available at: APRS.FI N1ATP-1

 Beyond monitoring NYC Metro DMR 444 / Brandmeister 31362 and CB Ch 19 (yes, experience shows it is the best traffic info when traffic comes to a standstill!) and Google Map / Waze I am wondering how to best manage the traffic chaos.